Current Immigration Rules and Public Benefits (Public Charge)

 Using these benefits may affect you if you need to change your status, apply for a green card, apply for a visa, or renew a visa.
 Immigration will consider the number and type of benefits used, how long you used the benefits, and how recent the use was.

-Use of these benefits by family members won't affect your application.
 If you use other benefits not listed above, it will not affect your immigration status.

 Click here for a list of low-cost and free legal services in Wisconsin.